Frequently Asked Questions

 Frequently Asked Questions2023-09-27T01:10:33+00:00

 Using 2020 data, Wind Harvest analyzed 6944 wind farms from thewindpower.net’s database of 33,108 wind farms using UL Windnavigator’s predicted wind speeds.
-The extrapolated results were that about 18% and over 185,000 MWs of wind farms should have average annual wind speeds >6.5 m/s at 15 or 20 meters (50′ or 65’) above the ground.
+The analysis shows that 18% of existing onshore capacity have average annual wind speeds >6.5 m/s at 15 or 20 meters (50′ or 65’) above the ground.

-In large scale wind farm projects, VAWTs like Wind Harvesters™ are expected to sell for around $2 million per MW.
-Estimated to be 277,000 MWs at the end of 2023, the understory wind farm market today is over a $500 billion and could well double to be $1 trillion in less than 10 years.
+In large wind farm projects, VAWTs like Wind Harvesters™ are expected to sell for around $2.5 million per MW.
+Estimated to be 184 GWs by the end of 2024, the understory wind farm market today is worth over $400 billion and, at the 8.3 growth rate, would surpass a trillion dollars in 2034.

 1. Wind Shear.
 Most wind farms have wind shear exponents of 0.2 and higher.
-Wind farms with excellent wind speeds nearer the ground have wind shears under 0.1.
-Since the energy in the wind is the cube of the wind speed, a site with twice as high a wind shear exponent is going to have much lower wind speeds at 15 m above the ground than at 60 or 80 m above ground level.
+Most wind farms with excellent wind speeds nearer the ground have wind shears under 0.12.
+Since the energy in the wind is the cube of the wind speed, a site with twice as high a wind shear exponent is going to have much lower wind speeds at 15m above the ground than at 60 or 80m above ground level.
+Low wind shear is caused in part by wind funneling.

 2. Wind Funneling.
-Topography that funnels wind (a fluid) into a narrower species causes that fluid to speed up.
+Topography that funnels wind (a fluid) into a narrower space causes that fluid to speed up.
 This is the core of Bernoulli’s Principle.
 Wind speeds up when it squeezes through mountain passes (e.g. San Gorgonio and Tehachapi Passes), over ridgelines (e.g. Jawbone Canyon), over mesas like those in Texas and New Mexico or coastal bluffs (e.g. Australia).
+In locations with an inversion layer, there is a top to the funnel which increases the wind speed even more.

-The map below shows the gigawatt potential of H-type turbines in the top 14 countries with mid-level wind resources.
+The map below shows the gigawatt potential of H-type VAWTs in the top 14 countries with excellent mid-level wind resources.
 To find details on a country by country basis, visit our Library!

 How much CO2 can Wind Harvesters prevent from being released?2022-04-06T14:46:52+00:00